Arksine/moonraker/docs/web_api.md

     and an "origin" set to the official remote.
 For `zip` and `zip_beta` types this will report false if Moonraker is unable to fetch the current repo state from GitHub.
+- `corrupt`: Indicates that the git repo has been corrupted.
+When a repo is in this state it a hard recovery (ie: re-cloning the repo) is necessary.
+  Note that the most common cause of repo corruption is removing power from the host machine without safely shutting down.
+Damaged storage can also lead to repo corruption.
 - `is_dirty`: true if the repo has been modified.
 This will always be false for `zip` and `zip_beta` types.
 - `detached`: true if the repo is currently in a detached state.
 For `zip`